-"To Allah belongs whatsoever is in the heavens and whatsoever is in the earth; and if you bring forth what is in your hearts or conceal it, Allah will reckon with you concerning it.
+"To Allah belongs all that is in the heavens and all that is in the earth; and if you give birth to what is in your hearts or conceal it, surely Allah will make an account with you of your deeds.
 So Allah forgives whom He wills and punishes whom He wills; and Allah is over all things."

 Basically, everything in the heavens and the earth belongs to Allah.
 Humans do not have absolute ownership, but are limited by the rights of Allah, so it is obligatory for them to give a small portion of their wealth as zakat and for other acts of worship.
-The ways of utilising wealth are aimed at achieving common prosperity, and their implementation can be regulated by the community through their representatives.
-Individual property can be utilised for the public good, provided the owner receives a reasonable return.
+The ways of utilizing wealth are aimed at achieving common prosperity, and their implementation can be regulated by the community through their representatives.
+Individual property can be used for the public good, provided the owner receives a reasonable return.
 The community is not allowed to interfere with or infringe on private interests provided their actions do not harm others or the community.